Matching Contributions: Is it Riba?

 Why does the employer want to make their employees happy?
 So they can retain and attract good employees.

 So this additional contribution to your retirement account is a benefit or perk that your employer is offering in order to make itself a more attractive place to work.

 Accordingly, it has the same purpose as the athletic facility that your employer grants you free access to or the cafeteria that you get discounted prices at or any other perk that an employer chooses to offer its employees in order to make itself a more attractive place to work and attract and retain better quality employees.

 Just as with the athletic facility and cafeteria, the matching perk is only useful to people who take advantage of it, something I highly advise all my readers to take full advantage of.

-If we agree that the gym membership and added options in the cafeteria are not unlawful gain for employees, we should also agree that matching your retirement contributions is not unlawful gain either.
+If we agree that the gym membership and added options in the cafeteria are not unlawful gain for employees, we should also agree that matching contributions is not unlawful gain either.